practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 io.start
 ```

-To play around with this server, run [this script](https://raw.github.com/gist/3612925/315e7bfc5de7a029606b3885d71953acb84f112e/ChatServer.rb) and then open up a couple telnet sessions to it.
-You should be able to produce something like the following with a bit of experimentation:
+To play around with this server, run [this script][chatserver] and then open up
+a couple telnet sessions to it.
+You should be able to produce something like the
+following with a bit of experimentation:

 ```
 # from User #1's console: